 How many days should you spend in Chicago?

-Chicago is a large city and there are many places to visit so I recommend a minimum stay of 3 days.
+The windy city is a really large city and there are many places to visit so I recommend staying for a minimum of 3 days in Chicago.
 I spent a total of 5 days in the city and would have stayed more.
-4 days in Chicago is the perfect lenght for visiting the city’s main attractions without a rush.
+I think 4 days in Chicago is the perfect lenght for visiting the city’s main attractions without a rush.

 If you only have two days to visit the city, check out this 48 hours in Chicago Itinerary.

 Where to stay in Chicago

 If you want to be close to the main attractions, the best neighborhoods to stay are: The Loop, River North, Magnificent Mile.
 This is the area where most of the hotels and hostels are concentrated.

 - Dewitt Hotel and Suites: Excellent Value for money.
 This was the place where me and my boyfriend stayed.
 We paid USD$300 for 5 nights in double occupancy apartment.
 The rooms are simple but have all the commodities of a completely equipped apartment.
 The location is great, it is just a few blocks from the 360° Chicago and Magnificent Mile.
 Click here to check the updated prices and photos.